 When it comes to SEO and online marketing, the general opinion is usually that fresh content brings new clicks.
 Evergreen Content shows that there is also the proverbial exception to the rule here.
 This content, which does not lose its thematic relevance or only loses it after a very long time, can create a stable “framework” that reliably ensures a certain amount of traffic.
-From the evergreen content, visitors ideally come to other, up-to-date pages where they order something or book a service.
-The great advantage of timeless content is that it remains relevant to the search engines regardless of trends or current trends.
-In this way, they can reliably ensure a good position in the ranking on the search results pages.
+From the evergreen content, visitors ideally come to other, up-to-date pages where they can order something or book a service.
+The great advantage of timeless content is that it remains relevant to search engines regardless of trends or current trends.
+In this way, they can reliably ensure a good position in the rankings on the search results pages.

 Brief Definition of Evergreen Content:

 These topics have a timeless character and are usually not tied to seasonal or epochal references and represent a long-term added value for the user.
 Evergreen content can be useful in the area of search engine optimization in order to get fresh backlinks and traffic permanently.
 A common example of evergreen content is a lexicon entry.